landnthrn/Better-PC-Sleep-Plus-SleepWarning/README.md

 - Wait a full minute, don't touch your keyboard or mouse, once the sleep warning appears let it play out to confirm the PC sleeps

 - When you're done testing, use `sleeptime` again to set your idle time however you'd like

+- Run `sleepmonitor` to set your monitor sleep time (Recommended to set 1 minute longer than your idle sleep time)

 ---